SimpleDataLabsInc/prophecy-docs/docs/Spark/extensibility/gem-builder/gem-builder.md

 ## Source/Target Gems

 Source/Target Gems are Gems that you use to read/write your Datasets into DataFrames.
 There are certain differences between how you define a Source/Target Gem and a Transformation Gem.
 For example, a Source/Target Gem will have two `dialog` and two `apply` functions each for Source and Target respectively.
-Let's look at them with an example
+Let's look at them with an example.

 ````mdx-code-block
 <Tabs>